-The preset temperatures on your Nest can also be changed from the app.
-From the home screen, select Thermostat before selecting Settings.
-Once there, select Temperature Preferences and then Temperature Presets.
+You also can change preset Nest temperatures on the app.
+From the home screen, choose Thermostat and then select Settings.
+At this screen, press Temperature Preferences and then Temperature Presets.
 Current presets for Comfort, Eco and Sleep modes will be displayed.
 Choose the appropriate setting to change the temperature for that preset.

-- Quick Schedule: A Quick Schedule will be based on the national average schedule for energy efficiency.
-When you are setting up your Nest, the Google Home app allows you to change the temperature with a schedule.
-If you choose that option, it displays a preset schedule for you to customize as you wish.
-After you've made all your choices, that’s the schedule it will use.
+- Quick Schedule: The Quick Schedule feature is based on the national average schedule for more energy-efficient use.
+As you complete your Nest's setup process, the Google Home app enables you to set the temperature with a schedule.
+If you choose that option, it displays a preset schedule and allows you to make changes.
+After you've made all your choices, that’s the schedule it uses.

 To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
-You can then pick the day of the week that you want to add a temperature.
-After the day is selected, tap Add and select the preset you want.
+Find the time of week you want to add a temperature to.
+Once you pick the day, tap Add and select the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
 Select Done to save changes.

 10. How to Set a Temperature Range on a Nest Thermostat

-To access Eco mode for customized temperature ranges, go to Settings and select Eco.
+To create a custom temperature range in Eco mode, go to Settings and select Eco.
 That should display the current “Heat to” and “Cool to” temperature settings.
-You can select each and make your preferred changes.
+You can select each and adjust them to your desired temperature.
 When complete, select Done.

-Nest thermostats can be integrated with most HVAC systems.
-The maker of Nest, Google, has an online compatibility checker that shares questions concerning your location and existing setup to determine which Nest model would be compatible with your system.
+Nest thermostats are compatible with most HVAC systems.
+The maker of Nest, Google, offers a compatibility tool that presents a few questions related to your location and current setup to learn which Nest model works with your system.

 12. How Do I Manually Control My Nest Thermostat?

 Nest Thermostats are packed with features designed to increase comfort and decrease costs.
-However, there is a way to turn off the smart features if you prefer manual controls similar to normal thermostats.
+However, you can actually turn off the smart features if you want to control a Nest manually like a normal thermostat.

-Remember, by doing this you're eliminating your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.
+Take into account, by doing this you are turning off all of your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.